Save A classic steakhouse favorite featuring perfectly seared steak topped with rich garlic-herb butter, served with crisp golden fries.

 Calories: 690, Total Fat: 44 g, Carbohydrates: 32 g, Protein: 40 g (per serving)

-Save Enjoy this steakhouse classic with a glass of bold red wine to elevate your dinner.
+Enjoy this steakhouse classic with a glass of bold red wine to elevate your dinner.
 The simple garlic butter adds a luxurious touch every time.

 Recipe Questions & Answers